honeycombio/honeycomb-opentelemetry-swift/README.md

 - `view.class` - name of the swift/objective-c class this view controller has.
 - `screen.name` - name of the screen that appeared.
 In order of precedence, this attribute will have the value of the first of these to be set:
     - `accessiblityIdentifier` of the view that appeared
-    - Storybook Identifier - unique id identifying the view controller within its Storybook
+    - `view.title` - as defined above.
+If the view is a UINavigationController, Storybook Identifier (below) will be used in preference to `view.title`.
-    - `view.title` - as defined above
+    - Storybook Identifier - unique id identifying the view controller within its Storybook.
     - `view.class` - as defined above
 - `screen.path` - the full path leading to the current view, consisting of the current view's `screen.name` as well as any parent views.